linea-it/pzserver_pipelines/README.md

 This repository currently contains a basic dataset, for testing purposes only.
 The ideal is to connect the pipelines to systems with access to a larger datasets.

+Software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Rubin Observatory's LSST.
+An overview of this and other contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).

 ## Install

-The only requirement is to have miniconda or anaconda previously installed and .
-And run `setup.sh`:
+The only requirement is to have miniconda or anaconda previously installed:

 ```bash
 git clone https://github.com/linea-it/pzserver_pipelines && cd pzserver_pipelines